wangywUST/wangywust.github.io/nlp-lab.md

 ## How to apply

-If you're interested in joining NICE Lab or would like more information, please contact me:
+If you're interested in joining UC Merced NLP Lab or would like more information, please contact me:
 - Email: yiweiwang2@ucmerced.edu
 - Attachment: CV